trueos/trueos-docs/trueos-handbook/helpsupport.rst

 .. warning:: Be sure :guilabel:`Install into Boot Environment` is checked before proceeding, or data can be lost.

-A pop-up will appear, asking to start the default Full-Disk installation.
+A pop-up will appear and ask to start the default Full-Disk installation.
 Click :guilabel:`Yes` to begin the installation.

-Once the installation is complete, reboot the system and remove the installation media.
+When the installation is complete, reboot the system and remove the installation media.
 The post-installation screens run as described in the :ref:`Booting Into TrueOS <Booting Into TrueOS>` section to help configure the new installation.